 or, what I wish I had known ten years ago!

 To get those creative juices flowing:

-by Natalie Goldberg.
-If you are the type of writer who enjoys
+Mind, by Natalie Goldberg.
+If you are the type of writer who enjoys structured

-by Julie Cameron.
-Terrific program to enhance creativity, for those
+Terrific program to enhance creativity, for those extra-determined types.
+Excellent

 (Anything by Jeff Herman is an excellent resource.)